Q&A on Chase Ink Business Cash®Credit Card & Chase Ink Business Unlimited® Credit Card Increased Offers!

 To qualify for the Ink Business Cash or Ink Business Unlimited’s increased bonus, you must meet the following criteria:

-- Under 5/24: If your credit report shows that you opened 5 or more new cards from any card issuers in the past 24 months, then you will not be approved for a new Chase card.
+- Under 5/24 (fewer than 5 new personal cards in the past 24 months): If your credit report shows that you opened 5 or more new cards from any card issuers in the past 24 months, then you will not be approved for a new Chase card.

 - Not currently have the card: You can’t currently hold the card for the business you want to apply for.